Report suggests increasing penalties for violence against Georgia health-care workers

 The study committee’s final report that Kirkpatrick presented Monday encouraged hospital officials to train health-care workers and other hospital staff in how to deescalate potentially violent confrontations and how to defend themselves if it becomes necessary.

-But Dr. Mohak Davé, an emergency room physician with Northeast Georgia Health Systems and a member of the study committee, said the report didn’t go far enough.
+But Dr. Mohak Davé, an emergency room physician with Northeast Georgia Health System and a member of the study committee, said the report didn’t go far enough.

 While current state law addresses attacks on health-care workers in emergency settings, he said there is no protection on the books for workers in other areas of hospitals.